Insider Sell: President and CE - GuruFocus.com

-Over the past year, Nadim Ahmed has sold a total of 2129 shares and purchased 8090 shares.
-The insider transaction history for Cullinan Oncology Inc shows that there have been 2 insider buys in total over the past year, while there have been 27 insider sells over the same timeframe.
-This indicates that insiders have been more inclined to sell their shares rather than buy them.
+Over the past year, Paul Maleh has sold a total of 15,000 shares and has not purchased any shares.
+This trend of insider selling is consistent with the broader pattern at CRA International Inc, where there have been no insider buys and five insider sells in the past year.

+Insider transactions can provide valuable insights into a company's prospects and management's confidence in the business.
+While insider selling may sometimes be perceived as a negative signal, it is essential to consider the context and reasons behind the transactions.
+In some cases, insiders may sell shares for personal reasons or to diversify their investment portfolios.

-On the day of Nadim Ahmed's recent sell, shares of Cullinan Oncology Inc were trading for $9.15 apiece, giving the stock a market cap of $361.727 million.
-The price-earnings ratio is 7.53, which is lower than the industry median of 30.87 and higher than the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its industry peers, but it is trading at a higher valuation than its historical average.
+On the day of Paul Maleh's recent sale, shares of CRA International Inc were trading at $97.38 apiece, giving the stock a market cap of $669.384 million.
+The price-earnings ratio of 16.95 is higher than the industry median of 16.71 but lower than the company's historical median price-earnings ratio.

+With a price of $97.38 and a GuruFocus Value of $99.14, CRA International Inc has a price-to-GF-Value ratio of 0.98, indicating that the stock is fairly valued based on its GF Value.
+The GF Value is an intrinsic value estimate developed by GuruFocus, calculated using historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.